 We have arranged that we can also go outside, even if it is raining.
-We buy Wellington boots for both the pedagogical team and the children and rain capes for the children and umbrellas for the pedagogical team.
+We ask parents to bring Wellington boots for the children.
+We provide rain capes and 'crawl trousers' for the children.

-6. Encouraging children to benefit from playing together in a group (social skills)
+Encouraging children to benefit from playing together in a group Within PYP we work on the social skills and the communication skills

 We see getting to know and respecting others and standing up for yourself as having added value in a group.
 These skills are stimulated within the group by helping each other, tidying up toys and celebrating special occasions.
 TCD feels that, as well as working within the child's own group, collaboration with other groups and the International School Delft provides important additional contacts.
 The children learn to cope with different behaviours within the various group combinations and see how their behaviour elicits particular reactions in others.
-We want to give children insight and teach them to consciously cope with the consequences, so they become aware of their own role.
-Collaboration with the International School also broadens social development.
-We celebrate parties together and children aged 3+ can visit Group 1.
+The teachers also stimulates the children to participate in group activity's such as singing together and reading books together.